| Q1. Are there any changes to the tax credits for college

 liability is refundable to you, up to a maximum refund of 40 percent of

+the amount of the credit for which you’re eligible.
+Q8.
+Who is eligible for the American opportunity tax credit?
 A. A taxpayer who pays qualified tuition and related expenses and

 whose federal income tax return has a modified adjusted gross income of